-b.
-All department plans and lists are subject to approval by the appropriate dean and the provost, who have the authority to reject plans that do not comply with Article 10.4.
+- b.
+All department plans and lists are subject to approval by the appropriate dean and the provost, who have the authority to reject plans that do not comply with Article 10.4. - c.
+The distribution of departmental merit shall be made in accordance with the Department/Unit Faculty Evaluation Criteria and Procedures developed pursuant to Article 10.4 (Merit Evaluations).

-(d) Deans' Merit.
+(e) Deans' Merit.